Function definitions

 Contained in the moderate - ill-conditioned function group.

-F23: Attractive sector/Sum of Different Powers
+F23: Attractive sector/Sum of different powers

 Combination of the attractive sector function (f6 in the bbob suite) and the sum of different powers function (f14 in the bbob suite).